mschordan/agaconv/doc/agaconv.1.md

 : Encodes the CDXL video with 25 frames per second and default values, using 24-bit colors, AGA8 with 8 bitplanes (256 colors per frame), stereo audio with 28000 Hz,

+agaconv \--std-opt video.mp4 video.cdxl \--fps=25
+: Encodes a standard CDXL video with 25 frames per second and optimized frame size, using 24-bit colors, AGA8 with 8 bitplanes (256 colors per frame), stereo audio with 28000 Hz,

+agaconv \--std-fixed video.mp4 video.cdxl \--fps=25
+: Encodes a standard CDXL video with 25 frames per second and fixed frame size, using 24-bit colors, AGA8 with 8 bitplanes (256 colors per frame), stereo audio with 28000 Hz,

+agaconv \--ctm-opt video.mp4 video.cdxl \--frequency 28112 \--fps=25
+: Encodes a customized CDXL video with 25 frames per second and minimal frame size, using 24-bit colors, AGA8 with 8 bitplanes (256 colors per frame), stereo audio with 28112 Hz.
+Custom CDXL mode allows to use any frequency, whereas the std modes adjust the frequency to have 32-bit aligned chunks.
+In custom mode data padding is used instead of adjustment.

 agaconv video.mp4 video.cdxl \--fps=25 \--width=640
 : Encodes the CDXL video with 25 frames per second and a width of 640